pranitn/1433-short-project/README.md

 `f1.png`: Figure 1: Mobility and Spending Trends for US States (January - August 2020)\
 `t1.tex`: Table 1: OLS/Fixed Effects Regressions of Discretionary Spending on Time Away from Home\
 `t2.tex`: Table 2: Instrumental Variable Regressions of Discretionary Spending on Time Away from Home\
-`tests.txt`: Outputs of significance tests, relevant values included in regression tables
+`tests.txt`: Outputs of significance tests; Relevant values are included in regression tables